alexharri/website/posts/planes.md

 <Scene scene="point-distance-step-1" height={400} />

 With two parallel planes, we can frame the problem as finding the distance between the two planes.
-This becomes trivial using their constant-normal forms since it allows us to take the difference between their distances.
+This becomes trivial using their constant-normal forms since it allows us to take the difference between their distance components $d_1$ and $d_2$.

 So let's find $P_2$'s distance using the $d = \vec{n} \cdot p$ formula we learned about: